Superpower Transformer Calculator

 Heat Sink

 The value in the Max heat sink °C/W box shows the maximum thermal resistance for a heat sink on a Superpower with the Vin shown in Regulator input Vpeak with the other values as given.
 To see the heat sink needed for a different Vin, change the value in Line Voltage Variation until the Regulator input Vpeak equals the Vin you will use in your application.
+The heat sink calculation assumes a 75°C temperature increase of the regulator.

 Assumptions